NHDD 2023: Start planning today! Vermont Advance Directive Week: April 9-16 | National Health Care Decisions Day: April

 Vermont offers a registry for residents to submit their advance directives free of charge.
-The Vermont Advance Directive Registry (VADR) is part of the national US Advance Care Plan Registry (USACPR, formerly the US Living Will Registry.
+The Vermont Advance Directive Registry (VADR) is part of the national US Advance Care Plan Registry (USACPR, formerly the US Living Will Registry).
 It is a secure online database where Vermonters can submit copies of their completed advance directive forms to be accessed by authorized health care facilities and providers.